Terrence C. Carson: Early life and education

-Carson was born in Chicago, Illinois.
-He grew up as an only child, raised by his mother, in the LeClaire Courts projects of the Chicago Housing Authority.
-He attended the University of Illinois at Urbana–Champaign and in 1981 became a member of the Iota Phi Theta fraternity.
+Born and raised in Chicago, Illinois, Terrence "T.C."
+Carson was the only child of his mother, who brought him up in the LeClaire Courts projects of the Chicago Housing Authority.
+He credits his mother, who was a seamstress and a nurse's aid, with instilling in him a love of the arts.
+He pursued higher education at the University of Illinois at Urbana–Champaign, majoring in architecture and interior design, and in 1981 became a member of the Iota Phi Theta fraternity.